Up to 60% off sofas & mattresses — limited‑time deals.

 Action Summary

-• Favor washable covers and tighter weaves if the sofa is truly “everyday seating”
+• Favor washable covers and tougher weaves if the sofa is for daily use

-• Use wood, rattan, or woven accents to push the look boho without repainting the room
+• Use wood, rattan, or woven accents to push the look boho without redoing the whole room

 Modern boho vs classic bohemian sofa